ome/EMBL-EBI-imaging-course-05-2023/Day_4/setup.md

     $ conda deactivate

-The following steps are only required if you want to run the notebooks
+The following steps are only required if you want to run the notebooks.

 * If you have Anaconda installed:
   * Start Jupyter from the Anaconda-navigator